rustsec/rustsec/README.md

 Self-contained Cargo.lock parser with optional dependency graph analysis, used by [RustSec].

-When the `dependency-graph` feature of this crate is enabled, it supports computing a directed graph of the dependency tree expressed in the lockfile, modeled using the [`petgraph`] crate.
+When the `dependency-tree` feature of this crate is enabled, it supports computing a directed graph of the dependency tree expressed in the lockfile, modeled using the [`petgraph`] crate.